-- 9.1 Licensing Authorities are required under the Act to: - Be responsible for the licensing of premises where gambling activities are to take place by issuing Premises Licences - Issue Provisional Statements - Regulate members' clubs and miners' welfare institutes who wish to undertake certain gaming activities via issuing Club Gaming Permits and/or Club Machine Permits - Issue Club Machine Permits to Commercial Clubs - Grant permits for the use of certain lower stake gaming machines at unlicensed Family Entertainment Centres - Receive notifications from alcohol licensed premises (under the Licensing Act 2003) of the use of two or fewer gaming machines - Grant Licensed Premises Gaming Machine Permits for premises licensed to sell/supply alcohol for consumption on the licensed premises, under the Licensing Act 2003, where more than two machines are required - Register small society lotteries below prescribed thresholds - Issue Prize Gaming Permits - Receive and Endorse Temporary Use Notices - Receive Occasional Use Notices - Provide information to the Gambling Commission regarding details of licences issued (see Section 7 above on 'information exchange) - Maintain registers of the permits and licences that are issued under these functions

-- 9.2 We as the licensing authority will not be involved in licensing remote gambling.
-Regulation of such activity will be the responsibility of the Gambling Commission via Operator Licences. - 9.3 In accordance with the Act and Guidance, this authority will: - Refer the decision whether to make a resolution not to issue casino licences within the Borough to full Council. - Refer approval of this three-year licensing policy to Full Council. - Refer the power to set fees to the appropriate decisionmaking body as directed by the Borough Solicitor. - Delegate all decisions relating to premises licences to the licensing Board. - Invite the Licensing Board to further delegate decision making to a Sub-Board or officers in accordance with the law and guidance.
+- 9.1 Licensing Authorities are required under the Act to: - Be responsible for the licensing of premises where gambling activities are to take place by issuing Premises Licences - Issue Provisional Statements - Regulate members' clubs and miners' welfare institutes who wish to undertake certain gaming activities via issuing Club Gaming Permits and/or Club Machine Permits - Issue Club Machine Permits to Commercial Clubs - Grant permits for the use of certain lower stake gaming machines at unlicensed Family Entertainment Centres - Receive notifications from alcohol licensed premises (under the Licensing Act 2003) of the use of two or fewer gaming machines. - Grant Licensed Premises Gaming Machine Permits for premises licensed to sell/supply alcohol for consumption on the licensed premises, under the Licensing Act 2003, where more than two machines are required. - Register small society lotteries below prescribed thresholds. - Issue Prize Gaming Permits - Receive and Endorse Temporary Use Notices - Receive Occasional Use Notices - Provide information to the Gambling Commission regarding details of licences issued (see Section 7 above on 'information exchange) - Maintain registers of the permits and licences that are issued under these functions. - 9.2 The Authority will not be involved in licensing remote gambling.
+Regulation of such activity will be the responsibility of the Gambling Commission via Operator Licences. - 9.3 In accordance with the Act and Guidance, this authority will: - Refer approval of this three-year licensing policy to Full Council. - Refer the power to set fees to the Policy and Organisation Board as directed by the Borough Solicitor. - Delegate all decisions relating to premises licences to the Regulatory Board. - Invite the Regulatory Board to further delegate decision making to a Sub-Board or officers in accordance with the law and guidance.